walshbr/introduction-to-text-analysis/data_cleaning/bookworm.md

 ![zotero input from web](/assets/zotero_input_from_web.png)

 Well, not quite.
 We won't get lost in the weeds of explaining the technical details of how this works, as that is a subject for a different class.
 For now, just know that Zotero is interacting with hidden information on the webpage that provides information to programs like it.
-The average user never knows that these webpages contain information like this, but Zotero can leverage that data into powerful content to make your life easier.
+The average user never knows that these webpages contain information like this, but Zotero can leverage that invisible data into powerful content to make your life easier.

-Grab information from a webpage
+Now that we have our metadata, the fun begins.

-It can take an ISBN and fill in all the rest of a book's metadata for you. insert citations in a text.
+insert citations in a text.
 Create an automatically updating bibliography.
 Share your bibliography with others.

+Zotero is much more.
+Built on an open-source ethos.